A Brief History of Android: Company, OS Versions, Features

 Android 6.0 Marshmallow

 Unveiled in May 2015, the Marshmallow version was globally released in October, the same year.
-In essence, Android 6.0 got support for USB-C, native fingerprint reader, and Android Pay that we now know as Google Pay.
+In essence, Android 6.0 got support for USB-C, a native fingerprint reader, and Android Pay, which we now know as Google Pay.

 Android 7.0 Nougat